angelapopa/UIBK-703602-Compiler-Construction/mC_specification.md

 Like in C, they can span across multiple lines.
 Comments are discarded by the parser, but do not forget to take newlines into account for line numbering.

+## Size Limitations

+Inside your compiler, use `long` and `double` to store mC's `int` / `float` literals.
+You may assume that they are big enough to store the corresponding literal.

+Similar for arrays, you may assume that arrays are at most `LONG_MAX` bytes long.

 ## Special Semantics

 ### Boolean